jroblak/jroblak.github.com/_drafts/2019-10-01-hack-the-box-smasher2.md

 <img class="header-img" src="{{ "img/smasher2/home.png" | relative_url }}" />
 ![Real First Blood? :)](/img/smasher2/1st.png)

-Smasher2 is the follow up to one of the best, and hardest boxes, Smasher.
-So buckle up, shit's about to get hard.
+Smasher2 was the follow up to one of the best, hardest boxes, Smasher.
+Buckle up, shit's about to get hard.

 The start of this box required very basic enumeration:

 1. `nmap` to discover port `53` and `80`
-2. `dirb` on port 80 to discover `/backup`
+2. `dirb`/`rustbuster`/`gobuster` on port 80 to discover `/backup`
 3. `dig AXFR smasher2.htb @smasher2.htb` to discover `wonderfulsessionmanager.smasher2.htb`

-`/backup` was protected by Basic HTTP auth, and there weren't any hints or leads on a username; however, basic fuzzing of `wonderfulsessionmanager.smasher2.htb` didn't bring up any leads either.
+`/backup` was protected by Basic HTTP authentication, and there weren't any hints or leads on a username; however, basic fuzzing of `wonderfulsessionmanager.smasher2.htb` didn't bring up any leads either.
 So, I kicked off `hydra` against `/backup` with a username of `admin`, a password list of `rockyou.txt` and waited*.
 A while.
 After an hour or two, the password: `clarabibi` came back.

-**note: frankly, I wouldn't recommended bruteforcing HTTP authentication with such a huge password list, especially without a known username. this part was weird.*
+**Note: I wouldn't recommended bruteforcing HTTP authentication with such a huge password list, especially without a known username.
+This part was weird, and the box creator had to lead people to this point.*

 Once authenticated, I had access to two files: `auth.py` and `ses.so`.
 After looking at the files, it appeared that this is what was powering `wonderfulsessionmanager.smasher2.htb`.
 Unfortunately, `auth.py` had its credentials removed, so some reversing was in order.